fuermosi777/bbb/_posts/2011/2011-06-03-first-kiss.md

 In short, we had a fight in the afternoon and I kissed her at night.
 Then we kissed for several times, and then we again kissed more.
 In her word, it is a theatrical day.
 I almost have forgotten why we had the fight-something about why she didn't want to come to my place.
 What I remember now only, is the feeling that her lips was on mine, hot and eager.

 After the fight via sms, I realized that I might was jeopardizing this invaluable relationship.
-Thus I went to her bedchamber, inviting her to dinner on my way there.
+Thus I went to her dorm, inviting her to dinner on my way there.
 Loath but approbatory, she promised that she would be come downstairs in a few minutes.
 After "a few minutes"-technically twenty minutes, I saw her and I know she was still extremely angry with me.

 After dinner, we decided to do something to spend the Eve of Duanwu.
 She proposed we drink beers.
 I knew that she scared me a little bit.
 After all I haven't met any girl who would like to drink beers to spend a night.
 It means that she is either a lunatic, or was in a very big mood.